davebland/purple-pages/README.md

 ## Testing

 Purple Pages was built from the start with test driven development in mind.
 Within each Django app there is a test.py with unit tests (using Django’s TestCase) that are relevant to the models, views and forms within that app.
 In most cases the process followed for each piece of functionality was to write a test that determined if the functionality was working (failing initially), then build the functionality and get the test to pass.
+It was also necessary to import data ‘fixtures’ into the test routines to populate the test database.
+These can be found in the fixtures directory within each app.

 I have used Python’s coverage package to check the testing hits as much of the code as possible (collected by using ```coverage run manage.py test```).
 The coverage configuration file ```.converagerc``` has exclusions from coverage such as the python virtual env and Django’s own python code.

-Purple Pages has 26 individual test functions giving 88% coverage of the sites code.
+Purple Pages has 26 individual test functions giving 88% coverage of the application’s code.
+The statements that have not been tested are largely branches or Stripe payment handling functions (it would be necessary to create actual Stripe payments to test these).

 There is continuous integration testing using Travis-CI.
 This involved setting up the repository on travis-ci.com and added ```.travis.yml``` configuration file to the project.
 Travis-CI automatically sets up and environment and runs ```python manage.py test``` each time a commit is made to GitHub.
 The current status of the test is reflected in the badge at the top of this readme.
 One challenge with Travis-CI was setting up the skipping of Stripe payment tests using ```@skipIf``` decorator in this environment (Stripe environment variables deliberately not added to Travis to reduce exposure of secret key).